 Click here to access the digital copy and print off what you need to do this trip – or invest in a very useful hard copy that you will be using again over the coming years.

 Another good map is the ChrisMar map Philip Edward Island & Area, also waterproof.
 However, it does not give any campsite info or pictograph locations.
 It was finding this map at the downtown T.O.
 MEC store that set the ball in motion for this trip.

 We also brought along our Garmin GPS devices.
 Given the maze of islands that you’re paddling through a GPS device with the Topo Canada maps (version 4.0) is definitely useful.

 If you don’t have a dedicated GPS device, your iPhone will do just fine.
 David Crawshay’s IOS app Topo Maps Canada is free and does a terrific job.
-See here for the iTunes page.
+See here for the Apple App Store page.

 Android users have the Gaia app.
 It costs $20. but gets excellent reviews from most who use it.
 See here for some info.

 There is also an IOS version of Gaia. there may be additional features that make it worth $20. more than Crawshay’s free app.
 If you are familiar with it, feel free to add a comment below explaining why it’s worth the money – or not!

 Gov’t. of Canada (Natural Resources Canada) 1:50000 topos: